Tionbai/base-app-node-webpack/README.md

 # base-app-node-webpack

-A base app in Node.js with Webpack 4 and Babel set up.
+A base app in Node.js with Webpack 4.

+Babel, Eslint, Prettier, Sass, fonts and images assets are set up.

 ## Installation